S.H. Couch

-Summary

 The firm S. H. Couch, often known as simply Couch, was a Quincy, Massachusetts, manufacturing company founded circa 1901 in Boston after the dissolution of Whitman & Couch, a partnership, and a second entity known as Couch & Seeley.
 S. H. Couch launched during and participated in the turn of the century Independent Telephone Movement which ensued after the expiration of the foundational Bell telephone patents in 1894.
 The company specialized in electrical devices including telephones, intercoms, and fire alarm systems.
 S. H. Couch had offices in Boston and in Chicago by 1907.

 S. H. Couch was re-organized and became a subsidiary of Couch Associates some time between 1926 and 1941.
 Couch Associates apparently was a financial holding company that served the founder, his spouse, and his adopted brother William Couch.
 According to an undated letter written by Mr. Samuel Couch, the assets of the original S. H. Couch company consisted of plant, machinery, inventories, cash in banks and on hand, accounts and notes receivables, and securities such as stocks and bonds of other companies.
 Mr. Couch noted the plant, machinery and tools, patents, and inventories were sold to the new S. H. Couch company for $240,000.00.
 Three individuals, Mr. Atkinson, Mr. Cameron and Mr. Morrison, all attached to the new company, were to issue $210,000.00 of 6% preferred stock and $30,000.00 of common stock back to Couch Associates, Inc. The remaining assets of the old S. H. Couch were retained by Couch Associates.
 According to Mr. Couch's estate tax filings, he held preferred and common stock shares in Couch Associates to his death in 1954.

 Information on file in the United States Patent and Trademark Office sketches a quick history of the S. H. Couch company.
 Those records indicate the trademark "Couch" was first used in November 1903, but was registered only in 1948.
 In 1969, the trademark was transferred to ESB Corporation of Philadelphia, Pennsylvania.
 Another transfer of the trademark, to a relocated S. H. Couch, now in Michigan, took place in 1978.
 The trademark and the associated transfers can be viewed here.

 Couch was well known for its fire alarm control units including the FABC-series and the advanced Fire-Voice high rise detection and evacuation signaling system, apartment building intercom/telephone systems, and Nurse Call intercom systems.